Solution-Stage-Tissue-Staining-and-Coverslipping-1600x686.jpg

 The study was conducted by the Department of Pathology, VU University Medical Center, in the Netherlands.

 Archived slides from a period of 16 years, from 1998 until 2013 coverslipped with Tissue-Tek Coverslipping Film, were reviewed.
 The laboratory randomly retrieved 20 patient cases from the archive for each consecutive year.
 Each slide was checked for its adhesive capabilities.
-The percentage of film attached to the slide was rated according the specifications displayed in figure 1.
+The percentage of film attached to the slide was rated according the specifications displayed in Figure 1.

 Results